Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/bindings/calendar.md

 - `.getCalendar(isClientSide: boolean)`: Returns either the server, if false, or client, if true, [ICalendar](#icalendar)
 - `.getCalendar(level: LevelReader)`: Returns the level's [ICalendar](#icalendar)
 - `.getCalendar(entity: Entity)`: Returns the entity's level's [ICalendar](#icalendar)
+- `.TFC.calendar.getCalendar(be: BlockEntity)`: Returns the block entity's level's [ICalendar](#icalendar), if present, else the the best guess on the appropriate calendar
 - `.getCalendarTicksInMonth(daysInMonth: number)`: Returns the number of calendar ticks in a month for the provided number of days in a month
 - `.getCalendarTicksInYear(daysInMonth: number)`: Returns the number of calendar ticks in a year for the provided number of days in a month
 - `.getTotalMinutes(time: number)`: Returns the number of minutes in the provided number of ticks